-Cengiz Barskanmaz is completing his Doctorate in Law (Dr. iur.) at Humboldt University in Berlin.
-As a founding member of Critical Race Theory Europe, he is at the forefront of developing the Critical Race Theory network beyond the U.S. In addition to Critical Race Theory, his research fields include Constitutional and non-Discrimination Law, Human Rights, Intersectionality and Post-Colonialism.
+Cengiz Barskanmaz holds a Doctorate in Law (Dr. iur.) from the Humboldt University in Berlin.
+He joined the Max Planck Institute for Social Anthropology in May 2017 as a Postdoctoral Research Fellow in the research project “Conflict Regulation in Germany’s Plural Society.”
+Through this project he is conducting a legal ethnography of Yazidis in Germany.
+Dr. Barskanmaz is also a founding member of Critical Race Theory Europe, a project at the forefront of developing the Critical Race Theory network beyond the U.S. In addition to Critical Race Theory, his research fields include Constitutional and non-Discrimination Law, Human Rights, Intersectionality and Post-Colonialism.
 His latest publication engages the use of the concept of “race” in the German Basic Law as well as the ideological construction of “German Exceptionalism.”
-In capacity as Consultant for the Open Society Justice Initiative, he is working on a project analyzing ethnic segregation in the educational system in Berlin.

 Dr. Emilia Roig

-has recently completed her PhD candidate in Political Science at Humboldt University of Berlin and Sciences Po Lyon.
-She holds a Masters of Public Policy from the Hertie School of Governance in Berlin, a Masters of Business Administration and International Law from Jean Moulin Lyon 3 University and Free University, Berlin.
-Dr. Roig has extensive teaching experience in Germany and France and has work experience in leading international and non-governmental organizations, such as Amnesty International, the International Labour Organization, and FEMNET African Women's Development and Communication Network.
-Her dissertation analyzes the impact of the development of the private care sector (in particular in-home personal services such as childcare, cleaning and other reproductive work) on intersectional gender equality in France and Germany.
+holds a PhD in Political Science at Humboldt University of Berlin and Sciences Po Lyon as well as a Masters of Public Policy from the Hertie School of Governance in Berlin, a Masters of Business Administration and International Law from Jean Moulin Lyon 3 University and Free University, Berlin.
+Dr. Roig is the founder and Executive Director of the Center for Intersectional Justice, an NGO launched in 2017 that seeks to deploy human rights laws and antidiscrimination frameworks strategically to combat the multiple sources of systemic discrimination that lead to marginalization and social inequality in Europe.
+She has extensive teaching experience in Germany and France and has work experience in leading international and non-governmental organizations, such as Amnesty International, the International Labour Organization, and FEMNET African Women's Development and Communication Network.

 The program also includes a number of guest lecturers who are distinguished, collaborating HU-Berlin faculty and alumni.